bids-standard/bids-website/docs/getting_started/folders_and_files/metadata/json.md

     key: 'value'
 ```

-There are however some strict rules for what makes a valid fieldname in MATLAB and octave.
+There are however some strict rules for what makes a valid fieldname in MATLAB and Octave.

 Fieldnames must: